suaustralia/docker-zabbix-sender/docs/getting_started.md

 * a machine to install Docker (with root privileges), let's say: docker-daemon.acme.com

 ## Installation

+**You can skip this section if you use Docker Zabbix Sender as a Docker container**

 1. Install Docker 1.5 or higher.
 1. Install Zabbix agent.
 There is an official `zabbix-agent` package on most distribution.
 Makes sure the `zabbix-sender` executable is in your `PATH` environment variable.